What is the course about?

 By the end of this course you should be able to...

-- Develop a confidence in writing into Greek from English.
+- develop confidence in translating into Greek from English

 What level is the course and do I need any particular skills?